Trump's order could hold families together indefinitely. But where will they stay?

 Denise Gilman, director of the University of Texas Law School immigration clinic, said Trump’s plan to detain children and parents facing prosecution for illegally crossing the border “basically throws us right back to the worst days of 2014.”

-She said they were held as a deterrent to keep other families from coming to the U.S. border and that’s when the courts jumped in and found the detention unlawful.
-At the time, it was “horrifying to see children deprived of their liberty in prison, even though they were with their parents.”
+She said they were held as a deterrent to keep other families from coming to the U.S. border.
+That’s when the courts jumped in and found the detention unlawful.
+At the time, it was “horrifying to see children deprived of their liberty in prison, even though they were with their parents,” Gilman said.

-If that request is not granted, or until it is, holding families indefinitely in detention will be in conflict with federal courts.
+If that request is not granted, or until it is, holding families indefinitely in detention will be in conflict with federal court rulings.

-U.S. Immigration and Customs Enforcement shuttered a family case management program under the Obama administration that kept asylum seeking mothers and young children out of detention.
+Immigration and Customs Enforcement shuttered a family case management program under the Obama administration that kept asylum-seeking mothers and young children out of detention.

-Immigration rights activists and Democratic lawmakers clamoured against an order against detaining families indefinitely.
+On Wednesday, Immigration rights activists and Democratic lawmakers clamored against an order against detaining families indefinitely.

 “The answer isn't to violate the law, to put whole families in indefinite prison.
-The answer is to make sure there is orderly administration of the law," said Rep. Zoe Lofgren, D-Calif., at a Wednesday afternoon news cofnerence.
+The answer is to make sure there is orderly administration of the law," Rep. Zoe Lofgren, D-Calif., said at an afternoon news conference.

 Gilman said the move to ask Sessions to modify Flores echoed previous tactics used in the Obama administration before the rulings.